golemfactory/golem-wiki/About/FAQ.md

 #### How is data protected and kept private on Golem Network?

 For providers, the solution is relatively easy using Sandboxing.
 You can read about this more in the [Sandboxing section](/Products/gWASM/Sandboxing) of the documentation.
 The more interesting part of the question is ‘how are we going to protect the data you send as a requestor?’.
-In the classical scenario where you’re sending you data to the cloud, you’re not getting any protection.
+In the classical scenario where you’re sending your data to the cloud, you’re not getting any protection.
 It’s essentially a trusted setup between the requestor and providers, an option which is also possible in Golem using Golem Unlimited.

 #### How much money can I expect to make with Golem?